RT03A - Lower Tupe (Catahuasi)

 The conductivity readings at this site (180-183 µS/cm) are low, as would be expected for a relatively small sub-catchment.

-pH readings of 9.43 in November 2019, are more alkaline than in the main channel.
-This does require further investigation to identify the causes of this.
-However, at these levels the alkalinity of the river is suitable for aquatic life and not approaching the tolerances of most aquatic vertebrates and invertebrates.
-The July data requires confirmation.
+An average pH reading of 9.41 in November 2021 was the highest recorded in the Canete valley indicating that it is more alkaline than the main channel.
+This requires further investigation to identify the causes.
+However, at these levels the alkalinity of the river is still suitable for aquatic life and not approaching the tolerances of most aquatic vertebrates and invertebrates.

 Site T3a is located adjacent to the town of Catahuasi at 1220m asl in the arid upper tropics.
 This sub-catchment is one of the smallest being sampled.
 It is only occupied by the small communities of Tupe and Aiza.
 These are isolated communities that have only recently been fully connected to the local economy with the construction of a road.
 The valley has a deeply incised v-shaped profile and valley sides are steep and rocky.

 At this point in the sub-catchment farming is not practised to any great extent.
 There are smaller orchards producing avocados and fruit with some plantains being grown.
 As elsewhere in the drainage basin, discharge is highly variable with a marked seasonality.
 Discharge measurement from January to March are considerably greater.
 The channel itself is choked with large boulders and rocks from landslides and earlier flooding events.

 Tributary 03 - the Tupe subcatchment.
 (Eustace Barnes)